To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Even so, some financial analysts are beginning now to question how long the world’s most populous nation can continue to bail out Europe and the United States before it too gets dragged into the mire as it raises interest rates further or finds demand for its goods slowing down in the US.

 Previous stock market crashes have often started in Asia or seen the region pull down global asset prices.
-But the current strength of China and other developing economies has set a different tone.

 Andrew Milligan, head of global strategy at Standard Life Investments, points out that in the last sell-off in 1998 on the back of Russian bond defaults and the collapse of the LTCM hedge fund in the US, the world economy was performing quite badly.